kilpkonn/msc-thesis/main.typ

 Compound types can group multiple values into one type.
 Rust has two primitive compound types: arrays and tuples.
 An array is a type that can store a fixed amount of elements of the same type.
-Tuple, however, is a type that groups together values of different types.
+Tuple, however, is a type that groups values of different types.
 Examples for both array and tuple types can be seen in @rust-types on lines 2 and 3.

 Reference types are types that contain no other data than a reference to some other type.